How we chose our TEDxKazimierz speakers - it all starts with "the idea".

 Introduction

 There are good, detailed and public speaker-selection guidelines from TED for TEDx organisers, published here.
-TED Curator Chris Anderson has also written an excellent book entitled TED Talks: The Official TED Guide to Public Speaking, summarized in this video.
+The former TED Curator Chris Anderson has also written an excellent book entitled TED Talks: The Official TED Guide to Public Speaking, summarized in this video.

 All of these resources will help you improve the quality of the talks at your events.
 As an example, here is how we use these guidelines at TEDxKazimierz.